Is your dog scared of storms? Cat unsettled by fireworks in the distance?

 This isn’t a quick fix, and you need to start a minimum of 8 weeks before the scary events occur.

-Expose the dog to audio of scary sounds with the volume turned low (for example, a CD of thunderstorm sounds).
+Expose the dog to audio of scary sounds with the volume turned low (for example, a recording of thunderstorm sounds).
 Reward for calm behavior in the presence of the feared sound.
 Incrementally turn up the volume, but stay within the dog’s comfort zone.

 Over the weeks you’ll find you can turn the volume higher, and the dog stays calm.